A Validated Low-to-Intermediate Mass Planetary Interior Structure Model and New Mass-Radius Relations: A New Interior Structure Model

 where $T^\mathrm{layer}_\mathrm{m}$ is the layer melting temperature, $T^\mathrm{species}_\mathrm{m}$ is the melting temperature of some species derived via its EOS, and $x_\mathrm{species|layer}$ is the molar fraction of that species in the layer.

 We do not include partial melting in our model, which could be enhanced by volatiles within the mantle not included in our model \citep{KatzSpiegelman2003,HirschmannTenner2009,UnterbornSchaefer2020}.
 As the liquid mantle is generally less dense than the solid mantle, this results in an overestimation of mantle densities.
-Although simple, Eq.~\ref{eq:melting_T} reproduces the expected result that mantle melting temperatures containing MgSiO\textsubscript{3} mixed with a few weight percent of other substances are lower than mantle melting temperatures containing pure MgSiO\textsubscript{3} \citep{FiquetAuzende2010,AndraultBolfan-Casanova2011,NomuraHirose2014,UnterbornSchaefer2020}.
+Although simple, Eq.~\ref{eq:melting_T} reproduces the expected result that melting temperatures for a mixture containing MgSiO\textsubscript{3} mixed with a few weight percent of other substances are lower than melting temperatures for pure MgSiO\textsubscript{3} \citep{FiquetAuzende2010,AndraultBolfan-Casanova2011,NomuraHirose2014,UnterbornSchaefer2020}.

 The conversion between elemental abundances and species abundances is covered in appendix \ref{sec:stoichiometry}.